A novel probe of bubble size statistics and time scales of the epoch of reionization using the contour Minkowski Tensor

-We have demonstrated in this paper a proof-of-concept of a new method based on the contour Minkowski Tensor to probe the size statistics of ionized bubbles and important time scales during the EoR.
-We have shown that the progress of the EoR can be very effectively studied using the eigenvalues, and their ratio, of the CMT.
+We have proposed in this paper a new method based on the contour Minkowski Tensor to probe the shape and size statistics of ionized bubbles.
+These statistics reveal important time scales associated with the EoR.
 Our first result is that ionized bubbles are not isotropic in shape, as can be expected from visual inspection of simulations of the ionization fraction field, and our method gives a precise quantification of the anisotropy.
-The redshift evolution of $\lambda_i$ and $\beta$ that we have shown here will be generic to any reionization model.
-However, the details of the redshift evolution - the precise shape of $\lambda^{\rm ch}_i$ and $<\beta>$ versus $z$ and the location of the transition time scales will depend on the details of the physics that operate during the EoR.
-Thus, they provide a simple and direct method to constrain reionization history with future data of redshifted 21-cm observations.

-For the sake of brevity we have used the set of all curves to interpret the reionization history.
-It is possible to decipher more details about the reionization models by analyzing the set of contours enclosing connected regions and those enclosing holes separately.
-We will work with these in upcoming work to discriminate different reionization models.
-The extension of our work to three dimensional MTs is ongoing.
-A comparison of the bubble size statistics derived using our method with other methods in the literature will also be carried out in the near future.
+Our second result is the quantification of the mean size of ionized bubbles and their redshift evolution.
+For the model of reionization considered in this paper, we find that the characteristic radius of ionized bubbles grow to the value 27 Mpc at $z_{0.5}$, independent of smoothing scales.
+We show that the variation of the size and shape parameter as a function of redshift reveal the time epochs when mergers of ionized bubbles become dominant over the creation of new ionizing sources, when maximum mergers happen, and when mergers end due to the entire region becoming ionized.